-As you explore the TRITON console, if you have questions about what a feature does or how to use a function, go to Help > Explain This Page.
+As you explore the Forcepoint Security Manager, if you have questions about what a feature does or how to use a function, go to Help > Explain This Page.

 In addition, visit the Support Portal any time to find tips, video tutorials, an extensive Knowledge Base, and product documentation.